miracleeric95/Credit_Score_Prediction-/README.md

 The XGBoost  gave an accuracy of 93.96% and auc of 99.99% Finally, RandomForest gave an accuracy of 99.96% and auc of 99.99% The best performing model from the metrics is the Decision Tree.
 It has highest accuracy and auc scores combined.
-#Files
+# Files
-Attached is the python file labeled Credit_Score_Predict_Group_3 and the dataset used labelled as archive.zip
+The dataset used is in the file labeled as archive.zip and the python file in Credit_Score_Predict_Group_3